splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/nodejs-otel-metrics.rst

 Aggregation temporality describes how data is reported over time.

+You can define two different aggregation temporalities:

+- ``AggregationTemporality.CUMULATIVE``: Cumulative metrics, such as counters and histograms, are continuously summed together from a given starting point, which in this case is set with the call to ``startMetrics``.
+This is the default temporality.
+- ``AggregationTemporality.DELTA``: Metrics are summed together relative to the last metric collection step, which is set by the export interval.

 To configure aggregation temporality in your custom metrics, use ``AggregationTemporality`` as in the example:

 .. code-block:: javascript